truaxki/ADK-demo/astra/README.md

 2. Update the `config.py` file to include the new values
 3. Import the values where needed

-## Overview
-Astra is a personal agent framework that connects users with specialized sub-agents designed to handle specific domains and tasks.
-Acting as a coordinator, Astra routes user requests to the appropriate specialized agents based on the nature of the task.
+### Adding New Sub-agents

+To add a new sub-agent:

+1. Create a new directory following the standard agent structure
+2. Implement the agent with clear instructions on when to delegate to other agents
+3. Register the agent as a tool in the parent agent if needed

 ## Architecture